GlobetrotterTravel/GlobetrotterTravel.github.io/iris/howto/toggle-field-instance-allow-free-text.md

 permalink: /iris/howto/toggle-field-instance-allow-free-text/
 ---

-# Find the field instance
+# Toggle Allowing Free Text for a Field Instance
 {: .no_toc }

-There are two ways to find a field instance:

-* From the `Field Instance` list
-* From an `Organization Detail` page.

 ## Table of contents
 {: .no_toc }

 1. TOC
 {:toc }

+## Find the field instance

+There are two ways to find a field instance:

+* From the `Field Instance` list
+* From an `Organization Detail` page.

 ## Find a field instance from the Field Instance list